Trusted WordPress tutorials, when you need them most.

 Let’s look at Facebook as an example.

-At this point, you may get a warning that Facebook only allows HTTPS OAuth Redirects.
-This means your site must be using HTTPS before you can add Facebook login to WordPress.
-To set it up, see our guide on how to switch from HTTP to HTTPS in WordPress.
+This means your site must be using HTTPS before you can add a Facebook login to WordPress.
+To set it up, see our guide on switching HTTP to HTTPS in WordPress.

-Once you’re using HTTPs, your next task is creating a Facebook app.
+Once you’re using HTTPS, your next task is creating a Facebook app.
 This allows you to create an App Key and App Secret, which you’ll add to the Nextend plugin.

 Creating a Facebook app sounds technical, but don’t worry.
 You don’t need to know any code, and we’ll walk you through all the steps.